ifiok1equere/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: contains command that when executed displays content of current directory in long format, hidden files showing with user and group IDs displayed numerically
 6-firstdirectory: contains command that when executed will create a directory in the tmp directory
 7-movethatfile: contains command that when executed moves the betty file from the tmp directory to the tmp/my_first_directory
+8-firstdelete: contains command that when executed will delete the file betty from the /temp/my_first_directory directory